cblech/vulkanInitList/README.md

 - In Visual Studio open the Template Explorer. `Extensions` -> `ReSharper` -> `Tools` -> `Template Explorer...`
 - Make sure, you are in the `Live Templates` Tab
 - Click the `Import...` button on the top of the Template Explorer.
-- Navigate to the `VulkanStructTemplates.DotSettings` file, select it and click on Open.
+- Navigate to the `.DotSettings` file, select it and click on Open.
 - You should now see the Message: Successfully imported 590 templates

 ## Build it yourself